ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 ### Key Expiration

 The record protocol can signal that its keys are expiring due to reaching a time-based deadline, or a use-based deadline (number of bytes that have been encrypted with the key).
 This interaction is often limited to signaling between the record layer and the handshake layer.

-Protocols: ESP ((Editor's note: We may consider TLS/DTLS to also have this interface))
+- Protocols: ESP ((Editor's note: One may consider TLS/DTLS to also have this interface))

 ### Transport mobility

 The record protocol can be signaled that it is being migrated to another transport or interface due to connection mobility, which may reset address and state validation.

-Protocols: QUIC, MinimalT, CurveCP, ESP
+- Protocols: QUIC, MinimalT, CurveCP, ESP

 # IANA Considerations